HealthPartners – UX Designer

 Solution

-We introduced the Next Available Appointment (NA) feature, which automatically shows users the earliest open appointment that fits their preferences (location, specialty, appointment type).
-Instead of scrolling through calendars or checking multiple providers, users can simply tap “Next Available” and instantly book the soonest appointment.
+I helped lead the UX design for the Next Available Appointment feature, which allows patients to instantly book the earliest appointment that meets their preferences, such as location, provider type, and visit type.
+Instead of scrolling through calendars or checking multiple providers separately, users can select “Next Available” and confirm the earliest valid appointment.

 Pilot 1 – Appointment Scheduling Flow (Primary Care)